 “I'm really happy to have the chance to play for Kiel, near my home.
 They played some refreshing football last season, and I'm up for being part of a successful side once again," Arp said of the move to last year's Bundesliga play-off losers.

-Having also found the back of the net in Kiel's DFB Cup first-round win over Weiche Flensburg, Arp now has two goals in five appearances since joining the club.
+Having also found the back of the net in Kiel's DFB Cup first-round win over Weiche Flensburg - and got an assist in a 2-1 win over promotion-chasing Paderborn - Arp now has three goal contributions in 10 appearances since joining the club.

 It represents a promising start without whipping up the same kind of fervour as his initial breakout, which may well do the young striker the world of good.